Skip to main content

 Legal obligations:

-• Professional duty: Attorney-client privilege may apply, consult counsel
+• Professional duty: Attorney-client and litigation privilege may apply to investigation work product; consult counsel before transmitting privileged material to any third party.

 Pre-Investigation Checklist